IG Business Account Music Not Available? Here’s Why (and What to Use)

 Meta lists eligible music for partnership ads in a simple hierarchy that favors proof and platform-cleared sources.
 It includes royalty-free music from Sound Collection and original audio as clean options that fit the format.
 It also allows copyrighted music only when the advertiser is the rights holder, which turns rights ownership into a gate you must satisfy before launch.

-Proof pack for businesses (what to save so you can fix issues fast)
+Proof pack for businesses (what to save on publish day)

 %201.jpg)